Not sure how the new laws will affect you? Don’t worry.

 Not sure you want to hire us?

-You can find research about other child support lawyers by doing a simple search on the internet for child support lawyers in your area.
-Just make sure when you talk to them that they are familiar with the new laws and understand how the child support calculations work.
+You can find research about other lawyers by doing a simple search on the internet for child support lawyers in your area.
+Just make sure when you talk to them that they are familiar with the new laws and understand how the calculations work.

 You can also contact the State Bar of Nevada’s lawyer referral service to get the contact information for child support lawyers.
 Finally, you can ask other lawyers if they know anyone familiar with the child support laws in Nevada.